-“Shazam!”
-Earns the Exclamation Point in its Title
+"Shazam!" earns the exclamation point in its title

 If the movie feels more liberated than some of its DC peers, maybe that has something to do with the absence of Zack Snyder.
 It’s so nice that Snyder is not running the DC Extended Universe anymore.
 The first few movies (Man of Steel, Batman versus Superman, Suicide Squad) were inane, crushingly terrible films that were impossible to enjoy on any level.
 But then we got Patty Jenkins’ Wonder Woman, which was quite good, and Snyder departed midway through Justice League, which was at least watchable.
 Aquaman was a blast!

-This new class of DCEU films are all far more coherent than the earlier films—and far more fun.
-They reject the oppressively flat tone of BvS.
-Shazam lightens the tone even more, and its success further demonstrates the promise of Warner Bros.’
+This new class of DCEU films is far more coherent than the earlier films—and far more fun.
+They reject the oppressively flat tone of BvS, and Shazam! lightens the tone even more.
+Its success further demonstrates the promise of Warner Bros.’
 DC catalog when the movies ditch the Dickens-in-French self-seriousness and remember the escapism.

-Shazam is in theaters now.
+Shazam! is in theaters now.

-Correction: This headline originally said “‘Shazam’ Does Not Have an Exclamation Point in its title—but it Should!”
-In reality, it does have an exclamation point in its title.
-We regret the error!

-Note: Correction: This headline originally said “‘Shazam’ Does Not Have an Exclamation Point in Its title—but It Should!”
-In reality, it does have an exclamation point in its title.
-We regret the error!